Day Trips North of San Francisco

 Redwood Forests

-Muir Woods is the closest — a cathedral of ancient coast redwoods 45 minutes from downtown.
-Reservations are required and the main trails get crowded.
-For a quieter experience, drive further to Armstrong Redwoods near Guerneville or Samuel P. Taylor State Park in west Marin, where you might have entire groves to yourself.
+Muir Woods is the closest.
+Coast redwoods 45 minutes from downtown.
+Reservations required, and the main trails get busy.
+For quieter groves, drive further to Armstrong Redwoods near Guerneville or Samuel P. Taylor State Park in west Marin.

 🌲 Old-Growth Redwoods 🥾 Forest Trails 📷 Photography 🤐 Solitude

 Local tip: Book Muir Woods parking at GoMuirWoods.com well in advance.
-Or skip the car — the seasonal shuttle runs from Sausalito.
+The seasonal shuttle runs from Sausalito if you want to skip the car.
 Armstrong Redwoods has no reservation requirement and a fraction of the crowds.